-The CET1 ratio at October 31, 2022 decreased 0.7% from October 31, 2021, driven by the impact of an increase in RWA, partially offset by the
+The CET1 ratio at October 31, 2022 decreased 0.7% from October 31, 2021, driven by the impact of an increase in RWA, partially offset by the increase in CET1 capital.

 The increase in RWA was primarily due to increased book size from organic growth, the impact of foreign exchange translation, the acquisition of the Canadian Costco credit card portfolio, increased operational risk levels and capital model updates.